 Not only do you see actual people in the explainer video but also see how to use it.

-Your customers are prone to see mostly artificial and canned advertising online, so when they see actual, relatable people in an explainer video, they are able to feel like they can actually relate.
+Your customers are prone to see mostly artificial and canned advertising online, so when they see actual, relatable people in an explainer video, they can feel like they can relate.

 It highlights your product.